YZarytskyi/react-voice-visualizer/README.md

 This README provides a comprehensive guide to effectively utilizing the library's features.

-## Version 2.x.x Release Notes

-**Breaking Changes:**
-- Ref Handling Update: In this version, the library has been enhanced to manage audio references (audioRef) internally.
-Users no longer need to pass ref={audioRef} separately to components.
-This change offers a more seamless and intuitive experience.

-**New Features:**
-- Preloaded Audio Blob Support: Version 2.x.x introduces the capability to set preloaded audio blobs.
-Users now have the flexibility to load audio blobs from various sources, such as user inputs or files using `setPreloadedAudioBlob` function, expanding the library's versatility in different scenarios.

 ## Installation

 To integrate the React Voice Visualizer library into your project, simply install it via npm or yarn: